ptarmiganlabs/butler-docs/content/en/docs/concepts/alert emails/_index.md

 - When a scheduled reload task fails.
 - When a running reload task is stopped.

-Alert emails can be formatted using HTML, use CSS styling, emojis etc. There's no reason an alert email can't look good.
+Alert emails can be formatted using HTML, use CSS styling, emojis etc.
+There's no reason an alert email can't look good!

 Alert emails viewed on a mobile phone give direct insight into what has happened: